 Typically, the encrypted video is distributed to its users via a CDN (Content Delivery Network), which uses the usual application protocols, such as HTTPS, and caches the video at the edge node closest to the consumer.

-A License Service is the component which provides the content key for decryption, accompanied by applicable usage rules, to authorized end user devices.
-They key is provided in an encrypted form as part of a data structure called a DRM license.
+A License Service is the component that provides the content key for decryption, accompanied by applicable usage rules, to authorized end-user devices.
+The key is provided in an encrypted form as part of a data structure called a DRM license.